A New measure of income inequality

 \section{Conclusion}

-There are many inequality measures available in the literature which are generalizations of the Gini mean difference or Gini Index.
-Here we proposed a new measure 'Generalised Inequality Measure (GIM)' as a generalization of the Gini Index.
+There are many inequality measures available in the literature which are generalizations of the Gini mean difference or Gini index.
+Here we proposed a new measure 'Generalised inequality measure (GIM)' as a generalization of the Gini index.
 The proposed measure captures the effect of extreme observations in the sample.
 We introduced two different estimators of the proposed measured and also studied the asymptotic properties of these estimators.
-The proposed measure was calculated for a set of real data and then it was compared with the Gini Index values.
-The proposed measure can be easily extended to the case of truncated random variables so that it is useful for studying the affluent and the poor people.
+We also developed a JEL based confidence interval for $GIM(v)$.
+The proposed measure was calculated for a set of real data in the study.
+The GIM can be modified for truncated random variables, allowing us to study the distribution of income among affluent or poor people.